Sarsoo/listening-analysis/README.md

 * [analysis](analysis.ipynb) for a intro to the dataset and premise
 * [artist](artist.ipynb), [album](./album.ipynb) & [playlist](playlist.ipynb) investigations
 * [stats](stats.ipynb) for high-level stats about the dataset (Spotify feature miss ratio)
-* [playlist classifier](./playlist-classifier.ipynb) using Scikit to classify tracks using the contents of playlists as models
+* [playlist SVM](./playlist-svm.ipynb) using Scikit to classify tracks using the contents of playlists as models
+* [playlist NN](./playlist-nn.ipynb) using a multi-layer perceptron to classify tracks using the contents of playlists as models

 Combining Spotify & Last.fm data for exploring habits and trends Uses two data sources,